google/zetasql/docs/statistical_aggregate_functions.md

 # Statistical aggregate functions

-The following statistical aggregate functions are available in ZetaSQL.
+ZetaSQL supports statistical aggregate functions.
 To learn about the syntax for aggregate function calls, see [Aggregate function calls][agg-function-calls].

 ### CORR